 SwatWorks: Funded Micro-Internships

-SwatWorks projects are short-term, paid, professional assignments that are similar to those given to new hires or interns.
-These remote rojects enable Swarthmore students to demonstrate skills, explore career paths, and build their networks, as they are mentored by Swarthmore alumni and parents.
+SwatWorks projects are Career Services funded short-term, professional assignments that are similar to entry level assignments.
+These remote projects enable Swarthmore students to demonstrate skills, explore career paths, and build their networks, as they are mentored by Swarthmore alumni and parents.
 Unlike traditional internships, micro-internships will be funded through micro-grants offered by Career Services at $500 for a 40 hour project, $250 for a 20 hour project and $125 for a 10 hour project.